 Helps your website’s SEO:

-If you site is not viewable on a smartphone, then in most cases users will not spend much time on your site.
+Some Sydney website designers have put together a few tips for properly optimizing one’s site, we’re lucky to have experts point us in the right direction.
+The first piece of advice is, if you site is not view-able on a smartphone, then in most cases users will not spend much time on your site.
 With a high bounce rate, Google will believe that your site is not a good resource for the keyword the user searched to get to your site.
 With a responsive site, users will be able to easily access any information.
 This should lengthen the amount of time the user spends on your site.